-A short collection of ideas and pitfalls to have on your mind before designing an A/B test.
+A short collection of ideas and pitfalls to have in mind before designing an A/B test.
 Shuffle through and bookmark.
-Will be updated in the future.
+It will be updated in the future.

 Never stop tests early

 Always determine the needed sample size in advance.
-This step will enable you to make an estimation of the test duration and not get impatient to draw conclusions too early on.
+This step will enable you to make an estimation of the test duration and not get impatient by drawing conclusions too early on.

-Ballpark figure: 350 conversions per variation (each segment needs to be in its own variation, each channel also …).
+Ballpark figure: 350 conversions per variation (each segment needs to be in its own variation, each channel well …).

 Stopping the test just when you reach 95% confidence

 The decision to stop the test early is usually made immediately after the statistical significance is achieved.
-But, if you have not done a sample size estimation in advance this can be waay too soon.
+But, if you didn’t do a sample size estimation in advance, this can be way too soon.
 Use the calculator above and be patient!